grafana/loki/docs/api.md

 - `direction`: Determines the sort order of logs.
 Supported values are `forward` or `backward`.
 Defaults to `backward.`
 - `regexp`: a regex to filter the returned results

+In microservices mode, `/api/prom/query` is exposed by the querier.

 Note that the larger the time span between `start` and `end` will cause additional load on Loki and the index store, resulting in slower queries.

 Response: